-Conflict in the workplace can be tricky.
-On the one hand, there’s nowhere to run in an uncomfortable situation—you’ll still see your co-workers tomorrow (or on Monday).
-But on the other hand (and the one we’ll argue here), avoiding conflict can be incredibly damaging to professional relationships, productivity, and even impact your career trajectory in the long term.
+Addressing conflict at work can be tricky.
+On the one hand, there’s nowhere to run in an uncomfortable situation.
+You’ll still see your co-workers tomorrow (or on Monday).
+On the other hand (and the one we’ll argue here), avoiding conflict can be incredibly damaging to professional relationships and productivity, and even impact your career trajectory in the long term.

 Tackling conflict can also help you on a personal level.
-When you confront a colleague about an issue, you effectively re-open the communication channels—the first step to not only coming to a resolution in that particular instance, but also creating a process for future issues that arise—and thus building a more trusting relationship.
+When you confront a colleague about an issue, you effectively re-open the communication channels—the first step to not only coming to a resolution in that particular instance but also creating a process for future issues that arise—and thus building a more trusting relationship.

 Lacking the confidence to step up and say something is a common reason that people leave problems unaddressed (both in and outside of the workplace).
 Don’t trick yourself into believing that there’s nothing you can do about a conflict, or that your colleague is actually justified in his or her actions just because you’d rather not approach them.

-Speaking up and surfacing the issue will ultimately build your confidence in your own convictions and ability to problem solve with colleagues.
+Speaking up and surfacing the issue will ultimately build your confidence in your own convictions and ability to problem-solve with colleagues.
 The next time there’s an issue, you’ll confidently surface the problem more quickly so that you can move forward with the appropriate solution and get back on track.